-No matter what a person’s income is, estate planning is an important part of a financial plan.
+No matter what a person’s income is, estate planning services are an essential part of a financial plan.
 When you use www.estatelda.com to plan ahead, you retain more privacy, control and security over the legacy that you choose to leave.
-If you don’t need an attorney to plan your estate, using www.estatelda.com is a great option for you and your family.
+If you don’t need an attorney to plan your estate, Estatelda.com is a great option for you and your family.

 Estate LDA can teach you the value of a will, a trust, an advance health care directive (AHCD) and so much more.

 Would you like to learn tips for estate planning, beneficiaries, how to review and update your trust and more?
 Contact us here at www.estatelda.com

 The goal is typically to maximize what you leave behind so that our beneficiaries may accept those things with the least amount of interference.
 Getting advice from an attorney or tax professional is always advisable but, if you have already done that or don’t feel that you need to we are ready to help you.
 Our estate planning services may help you to reduce your tax liability, your court fees and other unforeseen expenses.
 Following the EstateLDA software will allow you to choose your state, and your documents will be prepared based on your choices, they are state specific.